LicensePlates.cc

 SH

-Plate S/H00026 and the driver were shown on the news since that is the first plate issued to the general public.
-Plates S/H00002-S/H00025 were auctioned off for charity.
-Over 1900 plates were issued the first day.
+Plate S/H00026 and the driver were shown on the news as the first plate issued to the general public.
+Plates S/H00002 through 00025 were auctioned off for charity, over 1900 plates were issued the first day.

 Low: S/H00001 spotted and photographed by Ian Slade.